zwoosks/web-minecraft/README.md

 ## Instal·lació del Modpack

 Per poder entrar al servidor, primer es necessita instal·lar tots els mods necessaris.
+Degut a que s'utilitza

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.